CopernicaMarketingSoftware/Documentation/Publisher/en/feedback-loops.md

 # Feedback loops

 The dashboard in MarketingSuite allows you to configure *feedback loops*.
 Feedback loops are processes that are triggered whenever a certain event happens, such as a click or an open, and report it to the user in real time via HTTP POST.
+Please note that they are not available in Publisher.

 You could use this if you want to update data in your own application upon certain events Copernica picks up.
 To achieve this, place a script on your own server that executes upon Copernica's calls, and in the MarketingSuite dashboard, set the triggers.
 That is all!

 <!--
 The good thing about feedback loops is that the data Copernica sends you is a lot richer than the data Copernica receives in the first place.
 All Copernica sees when receiving a click or open is the IP addresss and HTTP headers of the incoming request.
 To that, we add the e-mail address, profile data and the linked tags and send it to you.
 This way, your script receives the data that makes it easy to link the data to data in your own system.-->

 ## Microsoft's, Gmail's and Yahoo's feedback loops
 If you've been around for a while in the email marketing business, you might know about the feedback loops ESP's like Microsoft and Gmail offer.
 These, however, are different feedback loops than the ones described in this article.

 Feedback loops from ESP's are used to notify senders (like Copernica) when users hit the "this is spam"-button or interact with the email otherwise.
 These loops send feedback from the ESP to us, whereas the feedback loops we offer are from us to you.
 Contrary to the ESP feedback loops, ours are non-aggregated and sent in real-time.

 ## Watch out!